h-bryant/accessible-pdfs/README.md

 # accessible-pdfs

-Demonstrations of producing accessible, PDF/A-4f and PDF/UA-2 -compliant PDF documents using various LaTeX-related tool chains
+Demonstrations of producing accessible, PDF/A-4f and PDF/UA-2 compliant PDF documents using various LaTeX-related tool chains

-## Environment info
+## Linux environments

-Developed using Ubuntu 25.04.
-Apt packages that likely need to be installed
-include:
+### Ubuntu 25.04

+Packages installed via `apt`  include at least:

-* texlive-full
+* texlive-full (which includes `lualatex` cversion 1.18.0)
 * texlive-fonts-extra
 * texlive-extra-utils
 * pandoc

-Additionally, `quarto` was installed using the [deb from their website](https://quarto.org/docs/get-started/)
+Additionally, `quarto` 1.7.3 was installed using the [deb from their website](https://quarto.org/docs/get-started/)

-For the Jupyter notebook tool chain, jupyterlab 4.4.2 was installed within a Python venv.
+For the Jupyter notebook tool chain, jupyterlab 4.4.2 was installed via pip within a Python3 venv.

+## OSX environments

+Unkonown.
+Can you helop?

+## Windows environments

+Unknown.
+Can you help?

 ## Contributing